eldarion/eldarion-ajax/README.md

 ## Installation

+jQuery is required for this library so make sure it is included somewhere on the page prior to the inclusion of ``bootstrap-ajax.js``.

 Copy the files in ```js/bootstrap-ajax.js``` and optionally ```vendor/spin.min.js``` to where you keep your web sites static media and the include them in your HTML: